petermarkley/tollerus/README.md

 ## 5. All done!

-You can now visit `/tollerus/admin` in your host app (or whatever your `admin_route_prefix` config key is set to), and start conlanging!
+You can now start your web server and visit `/tollerus/admin` in your host app (or whatever your `admin_route_prefix` config key is set to), and start conlanging!